ricardomm7/leaflink/docs/sprintB/us006/04.tests-and-implementation/Readme.md

 ## 6. Integration and Demo

-* A new option on the Vehicle and Equipment Resources Manager menu options was added.
+* A new option on the VFM menu options was added.

 * For demo purposes some vehicles are bootstrapped while system starts.